Version Introduced: ODBC 1.0 Standards Compliance: ODBC

 [Input] Schema name.
 If a driver supports schemas for some tables but not for others, such as when the driver retrieves data from different DBMSs, an empty string ("") denotes those tables that do not have schemas.
 SchemaName cannot contain a string search pattern.

-If the SQL_ATTR_METADATA_ID statement attribute is set to SQL_TRUE, SchemaName is treated as an identifier and its case is not significant.
-If it is SQL_FALSE, SchemaName is an ordinary argument; it is treated literally, and its case is not significant.
+If the SQL_ATTR_METADATA_ID statement attribute is set to SQL_TRUE, SchemaName is treated as an identifier.
+If it is SQL_FALSE, SchemaName is an ordinary argument; it is treated literally, and its case is significant.

 [Input] Length in characters of *SchemaName.